intarchboard/network-quality-workshop-report/README.txt

    The Internet is a shared network, built on the IP protocols using packet-switching to interconnect multiple autonomous networks.
-The Internet's departure from circuit-switching technologies allowed it to scale beyond any other known network.
+The Internet's departure from circuit-switching technologies allowed it to scale beyond any other known network design.
 On the other hand, the lack of in-network regulation made it difficult to ensure the best experience for every user.

-   As the Internet use cases continue to expand, it becomes increasingly more difficult to predict which network characteristics correlate with better user experiences.
-Different application classes, e.g., video streaming and teleconferencing, can affect user experience in complex, and difficult to measure ways.
+   As Internet use cases continue to expand, it becomes increasingly more difficult to predict which network characteristics correlate with better user experiences.
+Different application classes, e.g., video streaming and teleconferencing, can affect user experience in complex and difficult to measure ways.
 Internet utilization shifts rapidly during the course of each day, week and year, which further complicates identifying key metrics capable of predicting a good user experience.